Individual coverage HRAs (ICHRA) and Medicare

 • Providing award-winning customer support.

-Additionally, your employees can shop for individual health plans and ancillary benefits directly from their PeopleKeep dashboard.
+Additionally, your non-Medicare employees can shop for individual health plans and ancillary benefits directly from their PeopleKeep dashboard.
 They can compare health policies based on network type, metal tier, or carrier.
-We also offer free health insurance advisements to help them navigate their options.
+We also offer health insurance advisements to help employees with challenging medical situations navigate their options.

 Conclusion